What is the difference between Compiler and Interpreter?

 Execution does not carry out while compilation phase.
 You need to run executable object separately.

 The interpreter is radically different from the compiler.
-It reads the high-level program code line by line and translate it into machine level code and at the same time it execute each line.
+It reads the high-level program code line by line and translates it into machine level code and at the same time, it executes each line.
 (It does not wait for the complete program to translate.)

 Note: Compiler and interpreter are itself software program, that converts the program from one language to other.

 Now lets, keep it simple with below example.

 We keep this example generic.
 The program is nothing but the set of instructions.